 It is very easy to activate the tremor-mechanism.
 But to have a safe experience and to make your trauma shift, it is best to learn the exercises from a provider.
 He or she can guide you safely through the exercises and co-regulate with you and teach you how to self-regulate your experience.

 It is important to know what you are doing and why.
 To know some of the basic neuro-psychology.
 I always recommend people to read David Berceli’s book.
-I always hand out a small booklet with a concise explanation and emphasize on self-regulation during the workshops I teach.
+I always hand out a small booklet with a concise explanation and emphasize on self-regulation during the sessions I give.

 And when this is all set into place you can use your natural shaking mechanism to release tension and trauma.
 You can do it three times a week, some people do it every day over time, or only when you feel you need it.
 You’ll also stop supressing your shaking hands, or chattering jaw, or trembling legs.
 It will be a sign of your body that it just wants to release tension and not that you are weak.

-Doing the exercises over the last 6 years has been very helpful for me.
+Doing the exercises since the beginning of 2013 has been very helpful for me.
 It has helped me regulate my over-sensitive nervous system.
 I sleep better, I am more resilient, have more energy and bounce back a lot quicker after a stressful event.

 Pepine van den Berg, TRE Provider, Nijmegen, the Netherlands. www.blessedbe.nl